symbol/symbol-docs/source/concepts/account-filter.rst

 Account Filter
 ##############

 :doc:`Accounts<account>` may configure a set of smart rules to block announcing or receiving transactions given a series of constraints.

-The editable on-chain constraints are called filters.
-Accounts can configure the following types:
+The editable on-chain constraints are called **account filters**.

 **************
 Address filter